-This vegan tofu Thai green curry recipe is easy to make, flavorful and perfect for lunch or dinner
+This vegan Thai green curry recipe is easy to make, flavorful, and the perfect idea for your lunch or dinner.

-I thought I would share a recipe for one of my favourite Thai dishes.
+What kind of a food blog would this be if the blogger doesn’t share their favourite recipe?
+So yes, this vegan Tofu Thai Green Curry recipe is one of my favourite Thai dishes.
 To be completely transparent I could easily have Thai green curry (or red) for breakfast, lunch, and dinner.
 Can anyone relate to this?
-It’s okay, your obsession is safe with me. 😛
+It’s okay, your obsession is safe with me.

 It’s very simple, pretty quick and if you are not going for an authentic Thai curry you can simply ‘get rid of’ all the veggies in your fridge that you don’t have an idea what to do with.
 Or their expiry date is close.